Herc Holdings: Better Alternatives For Sector Exposure (NYSE:HRI)

 Source: FastGraphs - Herc Holdings Inc

 Comparing it to its competitors doesn't do it any justice either.
 Both United Rental and Ashtead seem to beat Herc in every metric possible.
-Unsurprisingly, United Rentals & Sunbelt's leading positions in the market have allowed them to operate on larger EBITDA multiple, yet they both trade at a sup-par valuation to HRI.
+Unsurprisingly, United Rentals & Sunbelt's leading positions in the market have allowed them to operate on larger EBITDA margins, yet they both trade at a sup-par valuation to HRI.

 Source: Data compiled primarily from Morningstar